 Consequences For Your Actions

-On top of the threatening at home, he started extending this out to not listening at school.
+On top of the threatening at home, he started extending this to not listening at school.
 And that doesn’t fly in my book.
-When you are with other adults, you behave by picking up after yourself and respecting your teachers.
+When you are with other adults, listen, pick up after yourself and respect your teachers.

 Sometimes, I think it might be easier to go back to the way I used to discipline my kids but that didn’t work either.
-I need to find the happy medium where I can be firm but gentle.
-We talk a lot about different ways to deal with your anger like:
+The time is now to find the happy medium – firm but gentle.
+My youngest child and I have many different ways to deal with your anger like: